 NIOSH will continue to engage with a number of international entities at all levels-as principle investigator as well as a participant in national, regional, and global organizations.
-At the national organization level, the NIOSH NTRC has been communicating and collaborating with the United Kingdom Institute of Occupational Medicine (IOM) and the Health and Safety Laboratory (HSL); the Netherlands Organization for Applied Scientific Research (TNO); the French Agency for Food, Environmental and Occupational Health and Safety (ANSES); the Finnish Institute of Occupational Health (FIOH); and the Australian Safety and Compensation Council (Safe Work Australia).
+At the national organization level, the NIOSH NTRC has been communicating and collaborating with the United Kingdom Institute of Occupational Medicine and the Health and Safety Laboratory; the Netherlands Organization for Applied Scientific Research (TNO); the French Agency for Food, Environmental and Occupational Health and Safety (ANSES); the Finnish Institute of Occupational Health; and the Australian Safety and Compensation Council (Safe Work Australia).

-NIOSH participates in the OECD's WPMN to build cooperation, coordination, and communication between the United States and the other 34 OECD member countries, the European Union, and participating non-member countries.
-NIOSH is also working with the UN World Health Organization (WHO); the UN International Labour Organization (ILO); the UN Institute for Training and Research (UNITAR); the International Organization for Standardization (ISO); the International Electrotechnical Commission (IEC); and the International Commission on Occupational Health (ICOH) on global projects of information dissemination and communication.
+NIOSH is collaborating with the Organization for Economic Cooperation and Development (OECD) to build cooperation, coordination, and communication between the United States and 30 OECD member countries, including the European Union (EU), and more than 180 nonmember economies.
+NIOSH is also working with the UN World Health Organization

+(WHO); the UN International Labour Organization (ILO); the UN Institute for Training and Research (UNITAR); the International Organization for Standardization (ISO); the International Electrotechnical Commission (IEC); the International Commission on Occupational Health (ICOH); and the International Council on Nanotechnology (ICON) on global projects of information dissemination and communication (Figure 18).